Turkish Prime Minister targeted in second audio tape

 The recordings, which appeared within days of the ruling AK Party’s official launch of a campaign for local elections at the end of March, are the latest and potentially most damaging allegations in a graft scandal that Erdogan has cast as concocted to unseat him.

-Late on Monday, Erdogan’s office released a statement describing the first recordings as “completely untrue and the product of an immoral montage.”
+Late on Monday, his office released a statement describing the first recordings as “completely untrue and the product of an immoral montage.”

-Erdogan was scheduled to speak at local election campaign meetings in the western provinces of Burdur and Usak on Thursday afternoon.

 No company names are mentioned in Wednesday’s audio recording but the voice purportedly of Bilal Erdogan refers to a “Mr. Sitki”, saying he could not carry out a transaction.